ArthurKakande/AfricaKnowledgeGraphOntology/README.md

 ## Citation
 If you use this ontology, please cite:

-Kakande, Arthur S. (2023).
+Kakande, A. S. (2023).
 Africa Knowledge Graph Ontology. *Retrieved from https://github.com/ArthurKakande/AfricaKnowledgeGraphOntology*

 Latex bib text